gwoo/gmon/README.md

 Creating Handlers
 -----------------
 A Handler is a Go interface.
-The interface has a store method that receives a slice of Metrics.
+The interface has a `Store()` method that receives a slice of Metrics.
 Have a look at handles/main.go.
-GMon ships with two handlers, Elasticsearch and Stdout.
+GMon ships with handlers for stdout, Elasticsearch, Ducksboard, and Orchestrate.io.
 You can add your own or contribute them back to the project.

-#### Install
-go get github.com/gwoo/gmon
-go install github.com/gwoo/gmon